 As long as you were unaware that the driver was uninsured you should still be able to make a claim, as claims for untraced or uninsured drivers are made through the Motor Insurers Bureau.
-However they will not accept passenger injury claims if you knew, or ought to have known, that the driver of their vehicle was:
+However, they will not accept passenger injury claims if you knew, or ought to have known, that the driver of their vehicle was:

-Children who are injured in a road accident have a right to compensation like any other passenger, as the parent or guardian of an injured child can make a claim on their behalf.
+Children who are injured in a road accident have a right to compensation just like any other passenger, as the parent or guardian of an injured child can make a claim on their behalf.
 This claim should ideally be made immediately after the accident, but can be made any time before the child reaches the age of 18.

-But following an accident, a child booster or car seat should always be replaced even if there is no obvious sign of damage.
+Following an accident, a child booster or car seat should always be replaced even if there is no obvious sign of damage.

 Our guide on children suffering from whiplash provides further information on identifying an injury in a young passenger.

 The most common type of injury sustained in a road accident is known as whiplash.
 This is caused by sudden movement of the head or neck forwards, sideways or backwards.
 The ligaments and tendons inside the neck become stretched, causing damage to them.
 In most cases the symptoms of whiplash will take around 6-12 hours to develop and can last up to six months or longer in extreme cases.
 If you sustain this type of injury as a passenger in a vehicle involved in an accident you will be able to submit a passenger whiplash claim.

 The compensation process for a passenger suffering whiplash is almost identical to that of a driver, with the added benefit that passengers can rarely be held at any fault for causing the accident.
 After the accident it is important to seek medical attention as soon as possible, and to gain independent legal advice on your potential passenger whiplash claim.

 Most road traffic accident claims will go through the Streamlined Claims Process which is designed to ensure that all claims are resolved within a reasonable amount of time.
 For more information on how long your claim may take, please see our guide on settlement timeframes.